omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- ?add a "mark completed" button for strength/cardio workouts where you don't really need to add comments/results??
 - check all views/templates and add info for cardio workouts
   - htmls: edit_instance, edit_result
   - views: edit_instance, edit_result
-- edit strength instance form and cardio instance form should be nearly the same as the create forms
+- edit cardio instance form should be nearly the same as the create form
 - add a "you have this workout set to unhide on: date" to interim schedule and schedule workouts pages if came from interim schedule
-- may need to change edit_instance form for strength workouts
-  - need to figure out editing comments for each strength exercise
 - add a "You've already completed this workout" to workout list and include completed workouts by default
 - change "schedule for all athletes buttons" to "schedule for multiple athletes"
   - then go to athlete select page and schedule select page